-Why be a dinosaur at gymnastics anyway?
+Why be a dinosaur or a fairy at gymnastics anyway?
 Pretend play and development go hand in hand.
 Pretend play or role playing is a vital part of children’s learning.
 It develops abstract thought, language & mathematical concepts and allows children to explore relationships.
 Most importantly, it provides an opportunity for children to explore who they are and what they can be in their world, in a safe, playful way.

 Being a big, stomping, scary dinosaur – even for just a class or two – allows children to explore what it feels like to be strong, loud and powerful!